 Skip to main content

-Donating life insurance is a great way to leverage your giving.
-Here are some of the financial benefits to donating a life insurance contract.
+Donating life insurance is a great way to boost and leverage your giving.
+Here are some of the financial benefits of donating a life insurance contract.

 • Make affordable gifts over time in the form of premium payments.